lcmen/compartment/README.md

 This command verifies your development environment setup by checking:

+- Docker connectivity
 - Whether the devdns container is running
-- DNS resolution configuration
-- Docker connectivity
+- Direct access to containers via their IPs